Brain Imaging 101

 Quality

-The type and quality of traditional CT scans and clinical MRI scans aren’t always sensitive enough to show mild brain injury or abnormality
+The type and quality of traditional CT and MRI scans aren’t always sensitive enough to show mild brain injury or abnormality

 Sensitivity